RationAI/mammaprint/README.md

 ```bash
 pdm run python -m mammaprint.fit user=<NAME> +experiment=mammaprint/train/train
 ```
 NAME denotes username in MLflow.
 This will launch the training of a VGG16 model.
-If you wish to train the some of the ResNet models, use +experiment=mammaprint/train/train_{resnet50, resnet101, resnet152} instead.
+If you wish to train some of the ResNet models, use +experiment=mammaprint/train/train_{resnet50, resnet101, resnet152} instead.

 ### Testing